greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 13 (2015).md

 ### BIOS updates

 [BIOS update A07](http://www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=28M21) was released on 2015-11-26\.
 With A02 or newer, almost everything should work out of the box, and the kernel boot parameters that were used in conjunction with earlier BIOS versions are no longer necessary.
 Store the update binary on your EFI partition (`/boot/EFI`) or on a USB flash drive, reboot, and choose BIOS Update in the F12 boot menu.

+### Backlight

+Works out-of-the-box:

+*   The [systemd-backlight.service](/index.php/Backlight#systemd-backlight_service "Backlight") takes care of both eDP panel and keyboard backlight (and any other external device) status, saving at shutdown and restoring their values at boot.
+*   hardware keys (`Fn-F10` to `Fn-F12`) works without any operation, as well.

+### SSD

+This laptop series comes with a SSD as storage device; this section aims to remind you that this technology needs some configuration in order to achieve the best operative conditions.
+See [Solid State Drives](/index.php/Solid_State_Drives "Solid State Drives") for information.

 ### WiFi